-Real estate social media marketing is essential for today’s agents.
+Social media marketing is essential for today’s real estate agents.
 Real estate pros who thrive on social media get more leads, close more deals, and make more money.
+Heck, I practically built my entire real estate business by creating social media videos.

-However, “thriving” on social media takes much more than just making fun videos on Instagram Reels.
+But if you want to actually generate leads with your social media marketing, it’s going to take more than just fun videos on Instagram.
 It takes effort and intention.
-That’s why I put together this list of the best real estate social media marketing tips for 2023 (plus 10 mistakes to avoid).
-I even threw in some sweet Canva templates you can use right now.
+That’s why I put together this list of the best real estate social media marketing tips for 2023 (plus 11 mistakes to avoid).
+I even threw in some sweet Canva templates and a marketing calendar you can use right now to help you get started.

 Download Your 2023 Real Estate Marketing Calendar